Sin-Aman/Scorehub/README.md

 **Project Roadmap**

-We will be working in two week iteration cycles.
+We will be working in four week iteration cycles.
 Each iteration we will complete the assigned user story and acceptance criteria.

 **Iteration 1** Due 10/4